 Every GW/year of orbital deployment requires 0.53 GW of dedicated terrestrial grid power.
 To deploy at Musk's target of 100 GW/year, you need 53.0 GW of grid capacity that does nothing but build space hardware.

-Despite the grid dependence, the lifetime energy math is compelling.
+Despite all this, the lifetime energy math works out surprisingly well.
 Over 10 years, that orbital array generates far more energy than the grid invested to create it:

 For every MWh the grid invests, the orbital array delivers 10.2 MWh of compute capacity in orbit over its lifetime.
-This isn't about dollar arbitrage—it's about capacity multiplication.
+The point isn't dollar savings.
 The grid spends 47,304 MWh and gets 481,800 MWh of orbital compute in return.

-When grid capacity is the binding constraint on AI scaling, a 10× multiplier on grid electricity—even one that never returns to Earth—is a powerful lever.
+If grid capacity really is what's limiting AI scaling, a 10× multiplier on grid electricity (even one that never sends energy back to Earth) changes the calculus.

-Musk's strongest point is not physics but bureaucracy: no land permitting, no NIMBY opposition, no utility interconnection queues.
-This is likely correct in the near term.
-But it means orbital compute is routing around Earth's political constraints while remaining entirely dependent on Earth's grid for manufacturing and propellant.
+Musk's best argument isn't about physics, it's about bureaucracy: no land permitting, no NIMBY opposition, no utility interconnection queues.
+He's probably right about that, at least in the near term.
+But orbital compute is routing around Earth's political constraints while remaining entirely dependent on Earth's grid for manufacturing and propellant.

 The 10.2× lifetime multiplier is real: the grid trades 47,304 MWh per launch for 481,800 MWh of orbital compute over 10 years.
-That's a genuinely powerful lever—but the capacity arrives over a decade, and in a scaling race where the next 2-3 years matter most, energy delivered in year 8 may not matter.
+That's a real advantage, but the capacity arrives over a decade, and in a scaling race where the next 2-3 years matter most, energy delivered in year 8 may not matter.

 But every GW of orbital compute still requires 0.53 GW of dedicated terrestrial grid to manufacture and launch.
-At 100 GW/year, that's 53.0 GW—11.0% of US generation—building space hardware.
-Manufacturing alone accounts for % of the energy bill; the conversation about launch cost per kilogram is a sideshow.
+At 100 GW/year, that's 53.0 GW, or 11.0% of US generation—building space hardware.
+Manufacturing alone is % of the energy bill.
+The conversation about launch cost per kilogram mostly misses the point.